GSA/search-gov-agency-collaboration/va/va-notes.md

 Q: If there is no priority, are those lower than 200? or higher than 100?

-A: If there is no priority assigned yet, it is _likely_ that these are more important than 100-level.
+A: If there is no priority assigned yet, it is _very likely_ that these are more important than 100-level.
 I am working on getting at least a rough order in for those.

 ## Technical